alexgdmx/OCP-manual-sts/README.md

 * **Least privilege** — By using the IAM roles for service accounts feature, you no longer need to provide extended permissions to the node IAM role so that pods on that node can call AWS APIs.
 You can scope IAM permissions to a service account, and only pods that use that service account have access to those permissions.
-* **Credential isolation** — A container can only retrieve credentials for the IAM role that is associated with the Openshift service account and namespace to which it belongs.
+* **Credential isolation** — A container can only retrieve credentials for the IAM role that is associated with the OpenShift service account and namespace to which it belongs.
 A container never has access to credentials that are intended for another container that belongs to another pod or namespace.
 * **Auditability** — Access and event logging is available through AWS CloudTrail to help ensure retrospective auditing.

-To enable the use of IAM Roles for Openshift service accounts you should configure an AWS cluster in manual mode to use Amazon Web Services Secure Token Service (AWS STS).
+To enable the use of IAM Roles for OpenShift service accounts you should configure an AWS cluster in manual mode to use Amazon Web Services Secure Token Service (AWS STS).
 With this configuration, the CCO uses temporary credentials for different components.

 ![alt_text](images/image1.png "image_tooltip")